Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 The three available surgical options that are appropriate for some patients with COPD are lung transplantation, lung-volume reduction surgery, and bullectomy.

 Three-year survival rates after lung transplantation are about 65% for patients with emphysema or alpha-1 antitrypsin deficiency.
-Patients may have a transplant of one lung, both lungs, or the lungs plus the heart (more rarely).
+Patients may have a transplant of one lung, both lungs, or the lungs plus the heart (more rarely, if concomitant severe heart problems exist).
 The increasingly long waiting time for donor organs and the extraordinary expense are both obstacles to this procedure.

-Candidates.
 The best candidates are under age 65 and have severe lung disease, with a life expectancy of less than 18 months.
-However, lung transplantation is becoming more out of favor for patients with end-stage COPD because it is unclear whether it provides a "useful" quality of life.
+However, lung transplantation is becoming more out of favor for patients with end-stage COPD because it is unclear whether it provides a significant survival benefit.

-Waiting Time.
-Up to one-third of patients awaiting lung transplantation die before a suitable donor is available.
-There were more than 1,600 lung transplant operations performed in the United States in 2010, according to the Organ Procurement and Transplantation Network.
-As of this writing, nearly 1,800 people were waiting for a new lung.
+Up to one third of patients awaiting lung transplantation die before a suitable donor is available.
+There were more than 2,000 lung transplant operations performed in the United States in 2015, according to the Organ Procurement and Transplantation Network.
+As of this writing, nearly 1,415 people were waiting for a new lung.

 The United Network for Organ Sharing (UNOS) assigns lungs for transplants based on an allocation score, rather than time spent on the waiting list.
 The allocation score takes into account the length of time a patient is likely to survive before and after a transplant.
 This policy applies to transplant candidates who are age 12 or older.

-Complications.
 Transplant patients must take drugs that suppress the immune system to prevent the body from rejecting the transplanted organ.
 Nevertheless, rejection is the primary cause of complications and death.
-The mortality rate from the procedure itself is about 10%.
+The mortality rate from the procedure itself is about 4% (30-day mortality).